Hundreds in Craigton, Glasgow struggle to find the right help for alcohol or drug addiction.

 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

-Abbeycare's UK clinics are available to those in Craigton and Glasgow.
+Abbeycare's UK clinics have been helping those in Craigton and surrounding Glasgow area.

 Since 2005, we've been helping thousands to overcome addiction, comfortably, and safely.

 All these years we've stuck to the basics that work - structured detox, therapy, and aftercare solutions that help get folks back on track.

 Even if you need transport arranged to get here, we can probably help with that too.